VaxU

 Prototype

-Following the development of our design system, I led my team in applying the established guidelines to our series of wireframes and assigning prototype interactions to develop a mid-to-high fidelity prototype that demonstrated the core functionality of VaxU.
+Following design system development, I led applying the established guidelines to our wireframes and prototype interactions to develop a mid-to-high fidelity prototype that demonstrated core functionality.

 Schedule

-VaxU enables users to schedule COVID-19 vaccination appointments through their universities' healthcare centers.
-This process provides users with detailed directions and explanations at each step to establish transparency and build trust as they prepare for their COVID-19 vaccination.
+VaxU enables COVID-19 vaccination appointment scheduling through university healthcare centers.
+This provides users with directions and explanations to establish transparency and build trust as to prepare for COVID-19 vaccination.

 Communicate

-VaxU allows users to directly communicate with healthcare providers at their universities' healthcare clinics to address COVID-19 vaccine concerns.
-Users may book video appointments or initiate text chats with to receive additional care and support during their vaccination process.
+VaxU allows direct communication with healthcare providers at university healthcare clinics to address vaccine concerns.
+Users may book video appointments or initiate chats with to receive care and support during their vaccination process.

 Inform

-VaxU provides users with supplementary information guides to help address any questions or concerns they may have throughout the COVID-19 vaccination process.
-These guides are sourced from official government and scientific publications to ensure they are relevant and accurate.
+VaxU provides supplementary information guides to address questions or concerns throughout the COVID-19 vaccination process.
+These guides are sourced from official government and scientific publications to ensure relevance and accuracy.

 Evaluate